Shelly Elia-Shalev, AMFT (she/her)

 Analytical

-I help my clients see relationships/connections between various aspects of their thoughts, feelings, behaviors, and life experiences.
-This can lead to insight and clarity, which is often the first step toward growth and change.
-I believe in creating an understanding of how different elements of life are intertwined and how individuals can approach challenges in new, healthier ways.
+I help clients see the crucial connections between their thoughts, feelings, behaviors, and life experiences.
+This often leads to insight and clarity, which is the vital first step toward growth and change, especially when addressing issues like anxiety therapy or anxiety in relationships.
+I help individuals understand how different elements of their lives are intertwined and how they can approach challenges in new, healthier ways.

 Welcoming & Collaborative

-I am transparent regarding the structure of therapy and the interventions I am using.
-I believe that clients should be informed about their treatment and included in decisions concerning their mental health as much as possible..
+I am transparent about the structure of therapy and the interventions I use.
+I believe clients should be fully informed about their treatment and included in decisions concerning their mental health whenever possible, fostering a truly collaborative environment for relationship therapy or any other area of focus.

 Thoughtful

-I am aware that each individual comes in at different stages in the healing process and the support they need can differ accordingly.
-In our assessment process, I will make sure to explore with you where you are and what is possible to achieve in the future.
+I understand that each individual arrives at different stages in their healing process, and their support needs vary.
+In our assessment, we'll explore where you are and what’s possible to achieve for your future.

 Supportive

-I help my clients utilize and translate insight into tangible change of behaviors and patterns that hold them back from achieving their life goals.
+I help my clients translate insight into tangible changes in behaviors and patterns that might be holding them back from achieving their life goals.

 I’m Particularly Good at Working With:

-• Intense emotions, chronic overwhelm, and the lingering effects of recurrent traumatic experiences
+• Individuals experiencing intense emotions, chronic overwhelm, and the lingering effects of recurrent traumatic experiences.

-• Experiences of marginalization, racial trauma, and systemic inequities
+• Those navigating experiences of marginalization, racial trauma, and systemic inequities.

-• Families and children navigating anxiety, ADHD, and other forms of neurodivergence
+• Families and children grappling with anxiety, ADHD, and other forms of neurodivergence.

-• Couples who find themselves stuck in painful, repeating cycles (i.e. communication breakdowns, trust issues, emotional disconnection, etc.)
+• Couples who find themselves stuck in painful, repeating cycles, such as communication breakdowns, trust issues, or emotional disconnection, offering dedicated Couples Therapy.

 I Hold Space For: